aozora/bootplus/CONTRIBUTING.md

-# Contributing to Bootstrap
+# Contributing to Bootplus

-Looking to contribute something to Bootstrap? **Here's how you can help.**
+Looking to contribute something to Bootplus? **Here's how you can help.**

 ## Reporting issues

 We only accept issues that are bug reports or feature requests.
-Bugs must be isolated and reproducible problems that we can fix within the Bootstrap core.
+Bugs must be isolated and reproducible problems that we can fix within the Bootplus core.
 Please read the following guidelines before opening any issue.

 1. **Search for existing issues.** We get a lot of duplicate issues, and you'd help us out a lot by first checking if someone else has reported the same issue.
 Moreover, the issue may have already been resolved with a fix available.
-2. **Create an isolated and reproducible test case.** Be sure the problem exists in Bootstrap's code with a [reduced test case](http://css-tricks.com/reduced-test-cases/) that should be included in each bug report.
+2. **Create an isolated and reproducible test case.** Be sure the problem exists in Bootplus's code with a [reduced test case](http://css-tricks.com/reduced-test-cases/) that should be included in each bug report.
 3. **Include a live example.** Make use of jsFiddle or jsBin to share your isolated test cases.
-4. **Share as much information as possible.** Include operating system and version, browser and version, version of Bootstrap, customized or vanilla build, etc. where appropriate.
+4. **Share as much information as possible.** Include operating system and version, browser and version, version of Bootplus, customized or vanilla build, etc. where appropriate.
 Also include steps to reproduce the bug.